a-massoud/adventofcode/README.md

-# Advent of Code 2022
+# Advent of Code

-This is my Advent of Code work for 2022.
+This is my Advent of Code work by year and day.